section-engineering-education/engineering-education/articles/front-end-vs-back-end-in-web-development/index.md

 The front end enhances accessibility and provides a feature for search engine optimization (SEO).
 Back-end development may involve using backup and security features to secure data and web content.

 #### Front end developer vs back end developer
-The front end developer mostly deals with the design of the website while the back-end developer deals with programming.
+Front end developers mostly deal with the design of the website while the back-end developer deals with programming.
 Back-end developers ensure that the data requested at the client-side is delivered.

 #### Languages
 The front end uses web languages such as CSS, HTML, and JavaScript.
-The programming languages used in the back end include PHP, Java, Python, and Ruby.
+The programming languages used in the back end may include PHP, Java, Python, and Ruby.

 #### User interaction
 In the front end, users can interact with the web application through various icons and features.
 However, users cannot interact with the back end part because it does not provide visual aspects.
 Instead, it acts as the brain of the web application.

 #### Frameworks and libraries
-Some of the frameworks used for front-end development include AngularJS, ReactJS, jQuery, SASS, and Flutter.
+Some of the frameworks used for front-end development include Angular.js, React.js, jQuery, SASS, and Flutter.
 Back-end frameworks include Laravel, Express, Spring, and Django.

 ### Full-stack development
 Full-stack development entails working on the entire stack of the application.
 This includes back-end development, API, database, server, and front-end development.
 In this type of development, the developer builds and interacts with both the server-side and the client-side.